Welcome to our feature highlighting what you need to know about university skills.

 On every A-Level results day, it is university applicants for the following Autumn term who either

-1. Have missed their firm choice,
+• Have missed their firm choice,

-2. Now, have changed their mind,
+• Now, have changed their mind,

-3. Have exceeded their predicted grades, or
+• Have exceeded their predicted grades, or

-4. Were without a university offer.
+• Were without a university offer.

-What to do if you’ve no university offer
+What if you have no university offers?

-There can be multiple reasons why a university has rejected a candidate.
-It might be due to excessive competition where other candidates might have turned out to be better options.
 Furthermore, the person states that the student provided to the university was not impressive enough.
 The qualification that the student is taking up does not match the favoured subject mix.

 If the student gets too personal with the rejection, then it might affect them mentally so no applicant should take this as a personal blow towards them.
 Even if it’s not good news it is important to accept the situation with maturity.